 One thing I love about teaching people how to cook is showing them how to makeover their favorite comfort foods in a more nutritious and equally tasty way.
 Eating healthy doesn't feel restrictive when you're enjoying all your favorites on the reg.

 Now, don't get me wrong.
 As all my long term readers know, restriction is the last thing I advocate for.
 And there's absolutely nothing wrong or 'bad' about eating rich foods.
-I am all about the occasional mindful indulgence!
+I am all about a mindful indulgence!
 Still, when you know how to prepare those traditionally not so nutritious foods in a more nutritious way, it's a game changer.

 That said, there are a few foods I've always had a hard time messing with.
 Classic mac and cheese for one.
 Goodness knows I love my recipe for dairy free mac and cheese, but it's not the same as my famous pimento mac and cheese.
 If I'm in the mood for a rich, creamy, nourishing bowl of goodness, I'll whip up my dairy free mac and cheese in a snap.
 But on Thanksgiving, you better believe I'm making my mac with ALL the cheese.